1Jayso/flask_payment_api/readME.md

 |[GET]            |balance          |
 |                 |                 |
 |[POST]           |pay              |

 -------------------------------------

-*To send payment with the "pay" endpoint, use the form fields below as a guide*
+*To send payment with the "pay" endpoint, use the form fields below as a guide and provide their respective values as follows*

 --------------------------------------------------------
 |   Field            | Value                           |
 |------------------- |---------------------------------|